eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/actual.md

 ## Description

-Methods, attributes, member classes and member interfaces may be annotated `actual`, and only when the member that they are refining was annotated `default` for `formal`.
+Methods, attributes, and member classes may be annotated `actual`, and only when the member that they are refining was annotated `default` for `formal`.

-Because a member that is refinable must be visible outside the scope of the type its defined in an `actual` member is necessarily `shared`.
+Because a member that is refinable must be visible outside the scope of the type it's defined in, an `actual` member is necessarily `shared`.

-`actual` is the Ceylon equivalent of Java's `@Override` annotation, but unlike `@Override` is *must* be used when refining a member.
+`actual` is the Ceylon equivalent of Java's `@Override` annotation, but unlike `@Override` it *must* be used when refining a member.

 ## See also